flrnd/gobatmon/README.md

 ## TODO

+- [] Create project with proper issues and tasks.
-[] Write systemd services for shutdown and boot.
+- [] Write systemd services for shutdown and boot.
-[] Implement data schema for future graphs and analytics.
+- [] Implement data schema for future graphs and analytics.
-[] Add tests.
+- [] Add tests.